MBS9/extension/README.md

 npm run dev
 ```

-After this, open chrome, and load the unpacked extension from the `package/` folder.
+After this, open Chrome, and load the unpacked extension from the `package/` folder.